Activision Blizzard employees launch strike fund, move closer to unionizing

 Activision Blizzard workers have walked out three times in five months since the gaming company was sued in late July over sexual harassment and gender-based discrimination allegations.

+“Activision Blizzard just continues to show us all how to not effectively manage a business.
+And, as a longtime Blizzard player, it breaks my heart and as a trade unionist, it’s pretty infuriating, but I think this latest controversy at Raven is, again, entirely self inflicted on management’s part,” said Communications Workers of America (CWA) organizing director Tom Smith, who helped with the strike fund effort.
+“Their only path forward for this company is to meet the righteous demands laid out in the original walkout and committed to higher labor standards, which center workers having a meaningful voice and all company matters.”

+Activision Blizzard did not immediately respond to a request for comment from The Post.

 Over the past several months, Activision Blizzard has come under fire from many directions.
 In addition to the lawsuit from California’s Department of Fair Employment and Housing, it is also under investigation by the U.S. Securities and Exchange Commission and is being sued in an August class-action suit from shareholders alleging violation of federal securities laws.
-Additionally, there is an unfair labor practice complaint against the company filed by workers and the Communications Workers of America.
+Additionally, there is an unfair labor practice complaint against the company filed by workers and the CWA.